 Precision Lens is proud to partner with manufacturers that share our goal of providing safe, top-of-the line care for patients during their vision correction procedures.

-Although ophthalmic procedures are possible without machine assistance, the machines available within the ophthalmic industry have allowed doctors to improve surgical outcomes for their patients.
-Some of the machines on the market include:
+Although ophthalmic procedures are possible without assistance from equipment, the devices available within the ophthalmic industry have allowed doctors to improve surgical outcomes for their patients.
+The types of equipment that we offer are: Phaco Systems, Leica Microscopes and Catalys Laser.

 The wide variety of instruments available to surgeons allows them to customize their tools based on personal preference.
 From the angle of the knife blade to the grip on the IOL manipulator, surgeons can perfect their results by finding what works best for them.